Multimedia artwork by Belinda Subraman

 Adeolu jumped from the bed, yelping as his toe struck a table leg.
 He hurriedly dressed while Yukako waited beside the pod door, foot tapping, arms crossed over her belly.

 She could count each of the 92 artificial Earth nights since Lara Jeretzky, Lead Population Adviser, had visited their pod to deliver the directive.

 "The Council wishes to express their approval of your marriage," she'd said, a cup of Matcha untouched and rapidly cooling on the table in front of her.
 "Since this is the first union between the Asian and African population lines, the Council have ordered you to contribute to the diversity of Sigma Colony."

 Yukako gasped, a tiny whimper of escaped air.
 From behind, Adeolu's hands grew heavy on her shoulders.
 His struggle to stay standing pressed her to the chair.

 "You will receive a copy of the directive in your personal drives today.
-Please remember that all population orders remain privileged information."
+Please remember all population orders remain privileged information."
 Lara slid her tablet across the table for thumbprint acknowledgement.